 But both approaches will cause serious problems now.
 Many employees with business vehicle expenses essentially took a pay cut in 2019 via their 2018 tax refund.
 Employers who have not evaluated their reimbursement rate for 2020 will likely face complaints from employees as a result.
 According to our 2019 Car Reimbursement Survey, over 60% of employers report such complaints.

-Will the IRS business rate be a sufficient mileage reimbursement in 2020?
+Is the IRS business rate right for reimbursement in 2020?

 If you own or manage a business that pays a mileage reimbursement, you need to take the new tax landscape seriously.
 You need to re-evaluate the rate and ensure that no employee faces an income loss via increased taxes.